GEO and SEO: Rival or Partner?

 - Google's E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) signals weaken.

-- Sites in YMYL (Your Money or Your Life) categories, in particular, may be subject to manual review.
+- Sites, especially in YMYL (Your Money or Your Life) categories, may be subject to manual review.

-- The accumulation of low-quality content eventually lowers the entire site's Domain Authority.
+- Accumulation of low-quality content eventually drags down the entire site's Domain Authority.

-- AI engines also now look at reliability signals; content without sources is not cited.
+- AI engines also now look at reliability signals; content without citations is not quoted.

 Correct Approach

 Not quantity, but source quality is the determinant.
-Include at least one original data point, expert quote, or primary source reference in each article.
-Clearly display author information and area of expertise on the page.
-Use AI-assisted content generation as an accelerator, but the final editing should be done by an expert.
+Include at least one unique data point, expert quote, or primary source reference in every article.
+Clearly display the author's information and area of expertise on the page.
+Use AI-supported content generation as an accelerator, but the final editing should be done by an expert.

 Conclusion: GEO and SEO Are Two Sides of the Same Coin

 GEO optimization does not replace SEO — it complements it.
-When applied correctly, the same content ranks high on Google and is cited as a source in ChatGPT and Gemini responses.
+When implemented correctly, the same content ranks high on Google and is cited as a source in ChatGPT and Gemini responses.

-The basic rule is: What you do right for Google is most likely also right for AI engines.
+The basic rule is: What you do correctly for Google is likely also correct for AI engines.
 Clear content structure, reliable sources, fast loading time, well-written schema markup — all of these pay off in both worlds.

 However, keep these seven scenarios in mind when adapting to GEO.
-Before making a change, open Google Search Console, check Core Web Vitals, and monitor whether your current rankings are falling.
-First measure, then optimize.
+Before making a change, open Google Search Console, check Core Web Vitals, and monitor whether your current rankings are dropping.
+Measure first, then optimize.